-6. Solar is versatile
+6. Solar is Infinite

 Solar installations aren’t just for flat roofs with total sun exposure.
 Solar panels can be put on pitched roofs and on roofs made of tiles, shingles, copper, or tin.
 Solar panels take up space on the tops of parking garages, stadiums and on the sides of highways.
 No room on your roof?
 No problem!
 Ground mounted solar installations are an equally viable renewable energy option and they can be put anywhere on your property with a great view of the sun!

 7. Solar is a more efficient energy solution